Paper · June 2026

 Abstract

 A provider paid to run a 3.5-billion-parameter diffusion model has an obvious move: run a smaller one, or fewer denoising steps, and keep the difference.
 The consumer receives a plausible waveform or image and cannot tell.
 This is the incentive that motivates verifiable inference for language models, but the language-model defenses do not transfer, for a structural reason: they commit a per-token output distribution and spot-check it, and a diffusion model produces no such distribution.
 It integrates an ODE/SDE from noise over N steps, and the only thing the consumer sees is the last latent.
 We give a verification primitive for this setting and measure it.
 The provider commits a trajectory: a Merkle root over (step index, latent digest) at sampled steps plus the final latent.
 A verifier re-runs one reference denoising step from a committed latent and checks that its prediction matches the next committed latent within a tolerance, at cost rho of about 1/N of the generation.
 On an honest re-run the step reproduces exactly (relative-L2 = 0); a substituted computation diverges far outside any reasonable tolerance.
-We implemented this on three independent engines and modalities, a 3.5B diffusion-transformer audio (flow) model, a 1.5B Euler latent-diffusion image model, and a latent video-diffusion model, and the primitive holds on all three.
-We are precise about the one thing it does not give for free: the accept tolerance is a measured quantity set from the honest cross-hardware reproduction tail, not a proven constant, and we say exactly where that leaves the guarantee.
+We implemented this on four independent engines and modalities, a 3.5B diffusion-transformer audio (flow) model, a 1.5B Euler latent-diffusion image model, a latent video-diffusion model, and a VibeVoice text-to-speech diffusion head, and the primitive holds on all four.
+We are precise about two things it does not give for free.
+First, the accept tolerance is a measured quantity set from the honest cross-hardware reproduction tail, not a proven constant.
+Second, which steps are single-step re-checkable depends on the sampler: forced-Euler trajectories (image, video/S2V) are checkable at every step, while a guidance scheme with cross-step momentum (the audio DPM++ path) needs the committed sampler state inside its guidance interval, about the middle half of the steps.
+We close that by committing the per-step guidance momentum: the verifier re-checks a band step's guided update and confirms the momentum's own recurrence, catching a band cheat at the same cost without downgrading the audio to Euler.
+We say exactly where each leaves the guarantee.

 Contributions